Fort Worth Misdemeanor Assault Attorney

 Additional Consequences of Misdemeanor Assault

 In addition to criminal charges, you may also be at risk of a civil lawsuit for your assault.
-The maximum fines in a misdemeanor assault case have no bearing on the maximum amount that your victim may be able to sue you for as personal damages.
+The maximum fines in a assault case have no bearing on the maximum amount that your victim may be able to sue you for as personal damages.

-In addition to the possibility of personal injury lawsuits, a misdemeanor assault on your record may complicate matters in the future.
+In addition to the possibility of personal injury lawsuits, a assault on your record may complicate matters in the future.
 Although you may get off with a simple fine, this misdemeanor will complicate your trial if you were to be given any future charges.
-In those instances, you may find that another misdemeanor assault will be upgraded to a felony assault, simply because of your past.
+In those instances, you may find that another assault will be upgraded to a felony assault, simply because of your past.